 When the games are over, keep the fun going at a sports bar, where the losing team can pick up the bar tab.

-If you and your fiancé are looking to participate in the typical bachelor/bachelorette party activities (night clubs, a stripper or two, and partying into the wee hours of the morning), consider renting a van or bus and driving to Vegas, NOLA, or another nearby city as a group instead of just the bridesmaids or just the groomsmen.
+If you and your partner are looking to participate in the typical bachelor/bachelorette party activities (nightclubs, a stripper or two, and partying into the wee hours of the morning), consider renting a van or bus and driving to Vegas, NOLA, or another nearby city as a group instead of just the bridesmaids or just the groomsmen.
 It's like a field trip for adults, but instead of ending up on a boring walking tour, your final destination is an epic bash.
-Obviously major fun will be had at whichever city you end up, but turning the drive into its own coed road trip adventure will give your joint celebration a totally fun upgrade.
+Obviously, major fun will be had at whichever city you end up in, but turning the drive into its own road trip adventure will give your joint celebration a totally fun upgrade.

 Hit Up an Amusement Park

-With plenty of rides, fun games, and all that carnival food, a theme park is basically a one-stop-shop for coed bachelor party fun.
-You can either incorporate this into a road trip, or hit up a local park for a full day of excitement.
+With plenty of rides, fun games, and all that fried food, a theme park is basically a one-stop shop for joint bachelor/bachelorette party fun.
+You can either incorporate this into a road trip or hit up a local park for a full day of excitement.
 Everyone can let their inner kid run wild while celebrating the coolest couple they know.